sarahlane8/Flashcards/README.md

 ## Install

 Clone down this repo and enter the directory through the terminal.
 Once in the root directory, run `node index.js`.
 This will automatically start the game!
+Each question will display separately.
+Answer each question by using the up and down arrows, and hitting enter when you've made your choice, or by typing in the corresponding number to the question.
+The game will tell you if you are correct or incorrect, then hit enter to display the next question!